 What are local listings?

 Basically, all those maps you get when searching certain locations online are the basis of local listings.
-It is an easy and convenient way for your consumer to find the most common information they want about your business online.
-This information includes, business phone number, address, hours of operation, direction, website and email address.
+It is an easy and convenient way for your consumers to find the most common information they want about your business online.
+This information includes the business’s phone number, address, hours of operation, direction, website, and email address.